G-Core/product-documentation/documentation/ddos-protection.md

 From the left-side menu, you can access in-depth documentation about Advanced DDoS Protection:

 - **Overview** – our mitigation system, advantages, protection modes, pricing
-- **Activate** – activating and deactivating Advanced DDoS protection
+- **Activate** – activating and deactivating Advanced DDoS Protection

 If you have any questions or if there is a topic that you think we’re missing, please leave a comment and our content team will address it.